 Buy rental car insurance.

 Rental insurance is best for drivers who need to rent a car.
-You can get this from the can rental agent, your regular insurance carrier or possibly your credit card company.
-If you regularly drive rental cars, non-owner insurance may be better for you.
+You can get this from the car rental agent, your regular insurance carrier or possibly your credit card company.

 Buy rideshare car insurance.